iTransformers/snmp2xml4j/conf/bat/snmp2xml4jReadme.md

 #SNMP walk example

 ## Environment settings
-Setup an environmnet variable SNMP2XML4J= pointing to snmp2xml tool folder in my case this is
+Setup SNMP2XML4J environment variable pointing to the folder you got after you have unpacked the snmp2xmlj tool.
+For example:

 SNMP2XML4J=/home/niau/snmp2xml

-Then run
+Then if the MIB files in the $SNMP2XML4J/mibs folder does not contain your oids you have to find the mib files that will have them and copy them to the $SNMP2XML4J/mibs folder.
+Finally you can run snmpwalks like that.

 ##On Winodws
-snmp-walk.bat Walk -md ../mibs -a 10.10.10.10/161 -c public -v 2c -t 1000 -r 1 -m 100 -f bgp.xml -o "bgp4PathAttrEntry"
+snmp-walk.bat Walk -md $SNMP2XML4J/mibs -a 10.10.10.10/161 -c public -v 2c -t 1000 -r 1 -m 100 -f bgp.xml -o "bgp4PathAttrEntry"
 -md path to your mib files
 -a  SNMP host/port
 -c community